Local places on-trend with cheese & vino.

 The Queso Y Charcuteria at Contigo includes a variety of meats and a rotating selection of Spanish cheeses on the board.
-They honey pairs well with the manchego.
+The honey pairs well with the manchego.
 The lengthy wine features a solid representation of wines from Latin countries.
-For something on the sweeter side, order a glass of sangria instead.
+For something on the sweeter side, order a glass of Sangria instead.

 For more information, visit eatatcontigo.com.

 At Ermanos, grab a glass of wine and nosh on the Sonoran Meat & Cheese Board.
-Ermanos’ cheese boards are filled with cheese and charcuterie, including salami from local meat darling Ben Forbes of Forbes Meat Company and house-cured bacon.
-The cheeses include a chimichurri mozzarella and smoked cotija.
+Ermanos’ cheese boards are filled with cheese and charcuterie, including sausage from local meat darling Ben Forbes of Forbes Meat Company and house-cured bacon.
+The cheeses include a chimichurri mozzarella and goat cheese.
 Visit on a Wednesday for half-price bottles of wine.

 For more information, visit ermanosbrew.com.

-Visit La Cocina to enjoy your cheese plate under string lights in a garden by a turtle pond.
-The Cheese Plate does not include charcuterie, so vegetarians take note.
+Visit La Cocina and enjoy your cheese plate under string lights in a garden by a turtle pond.
+The Cheese Plate does not include charcuterie — vegetarians take note.
 Their wine list is mostly local and west coast-based, with varietals from Sonoita, California, and Oregon.
-Be sure to go on a night when there is live music, the schedule of performances is available online.
+Be sure to go on a night when there is live music — the schedule of performances is available online.